 2. Bundle up

 Speaking of coats, your dog might need some extra insulation during cold weather.
 Dogs that are on the smaller side have less body mass and therefore don’t generate as much heat.
-Dogs with short coats—or no coat, like a Chinese Crested Dog or Peruvian Inca Orchid—definitely require additional insulation in winter weather.
+Dogs with short coats—or no coat, like a Chinese Crested Dog or Peruvian Inca Orchid—likely require additional insulation in winter weather.

 If your pup could use an extra layer, find a warm coat that fits well, like one of these winter accessories for dogs.
 Consider getting at least two—that way, you’ll always have a dry one on hand.
 A damp or wet coat is counter-productive because it can increase the risk of hypothermia.
+For any dog clothing, be sure to acclimate them to it slowly and keep it positive with lots of treats.
+In time, your dog will love putting their coat on to go for a snowy walk!

 3. Protect those paws